sherrenjie/sherrenjie/README.md

 ### Hi there 👋

+I am Sherren Jie.
+I'm currently learning on iOS development, so if you are into it, let's get connected!

+Also leetcode >.<
 <!--
 **sherrenjie/sherrenjie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.